-No matter how many times you ask if people have any questions at the end of a meeting, they will always hold back.
+No matter how many times you ask if there are any questions at the end of a meeting, many people will hold back.

 They will hold back because they are afraid of looking stupid in front of you and their peers.